-- Colorado River reductions do not mean that Arizona is in a water crisis. - Arizona leads the nation with rigorous water conservation and sustainability laws that protect Arizona water users. - The DCP provides a plan for how Arizona cities, agricultural users, industries, tribes and others will share Colorado River water supplies while taking reductions.
+- A Colorado River water shortage does not mean that Arizona is in a water crisis. - Arizona leads the nation with rigorous water conservation and sustainability laws that protect Arizona water users. - The DCP provides a plan for how Arizona cities, agricultural users, industries, tribes and others will share Colorado River water supplies during shortages, while honoring the existing priority system.